Pakistan’s Babar Azam steps down as captain after dismal Cricket World Cup

 ‘Pressure builds up’: How India and Pakistan cricket fans see their rivalry

-Opening batter Shan Masood has been announced by the PCB as the new test captain while pacer Shaheen Afridi will be the T20 captain.
+Opening batter Shan Masood has been announced by the Pakistan Cricket Board ( as the new test captain, while pacer Shaheen Afridi will be the Twenty20 (T20) captain.

-Pakistan slid from the spot after finishing fourth in Asia Cup and fifth in the World Cup.
+Pakistan slid from the spot after finishing fourth in the Asia Cup and fifth in the World Cup.

-“It’s a difficult decision but I feel it is a right time for this call,” the 29 year-old wrote on X, formerly known as Twitter.
+“It’s a difficult decision but I feel it is a right time for this call,” the 29-year-old wrote on X, formerly known as Twitter.

 “I will continue to represent Pakistan as a player in all three formats.
 I am here to support the new captain and the team with my experience and dedication.”